Friday, October 20, 2006

 --Marx and Engels, Manifesto of the Communist Party, 1848

-In American society a century and a half later, the exorcism is all but complete.
+In American society a century and a half later, the exorcism has long seemed all but complete.
 The conventional wisdom says that the spectre of communism went to the light in 1989 with the fall of the Soviet Union and the Eastern Block countries.
-In my literature classes, when I ask my students if they can define the socialist vision that inspired Charlotte Perkins Gillman, Jack London, Ralph Ellison, Richard Wright, Theodore Dreiser, Tillie Olsen, John Steinbeck and, to some extent, virtually every other writer of realist and naturalist fiction, they illustrate the success of the exorcism.
+In my literature classes, when I ask my students if they can define the socialist vision that inspired Charlotte Perkins Gilman, Jack London, Ralph Ellison, Richard Wright, Theodore Dreiser, Tillie Olsen, John Steinbeck and, to some extent, virtually every other writer of realist and naturalist fiction, they illustrate the success of the exorcism.

 Most have no answers.
 A few say “socialism” means “big government.”
 Others say “communism” forces everyone to be the same.
 Still others sometimes say Karl Marx had some good ideas that just don’t work in the real world.

 These sound bites don’t reveal simply a poverty of appreciation for Karl Marx’s contributions to Western thought—they add up to less than zero understanding of either the methods or the vision of universal human liberation that shook the 20th Century.
 They miss Marxism’s key strength--its insistence on reconciling dreams of social justice with a sober assessment of what’s real and what’s possible.

 Our educational system all but ignores the rapid evolution of scientific thought which accompanied industrialization in the middle of the 19th century.
 In this educational vacuum, the transition from the subjective emphasis of the Romantic era in literature (in American terms, roughly the period up to the Civil War) to the objective emphasis of Realism (after the Civil War) seems merely a bipolar aesthetic swing.